by Jason Wasserman MD PhD FRCPC

 An inflammatory polyp is a non-cancerous growth that develops from the tissue that lines the inside of the stomach.
-It is called a polyp because it often sticks out from the surface of the tissue.
-Inflammatory polyps are also called hyperplastic polyps.
+Another name for this growth is a hyperplastic polyp.

-Most inflammatory polyps in the stomach are caused by long-standing inflammation.
-Chronic gastritis is a term pathologists use to describe long-standing inflammation in the stomach and anything that causes chronic gastritis in the stomach can lead to the development of an inflammatory polyp.
+Most inflammatory polyps in the stomach are associated with a condition called chronic gastritis or prolonged inflammation in the stomach.
 The most common causes of chronic gastritis are infection of the stomach with Helicobacter pylori, bile reflux, and autoimmune gastritis.

-The diagnosis of inflammatory polyp is usually made after part or all of the polyp is removed during a procedure called endoscopy.
+This diagnosis is usually made after part or all of the polyp is removed during a procedure called endoscopy.
 This procedure involves using a camera attached to a long tube to see the inside of the stomach.
 The tissue removed is then sent to a pathologist for examination under the microscope.